 If the student is here by themselves they will normally want to have their own room.
 If they are visiting as part of a larger group then the group organisers will be happy for students to share a room with another student.
 Providing the accommodation is suitable, they may also be happy for up to 4 students to stay in one homestay accommodation.

 International students in this age range will more often than not request the Half Board (continental breakfast and evening meal) package.
 Some 16 &17 year old groups will request Full Board but this is not as common as with groups aged U16.

-Interested in becoming a Host Family to overseas students in London?
+Interested in becoming a Host Family?

 HFS London is a British Council registered provider with many year’s experience in homestay accommodation for overseeas students.
 If you are interested in hosting our students, then we would love to hear from you!